deohs/coders/demos/data_import/wa_wqi/get_wa_wqi_per_station.md

 We will extract HTML tables from multiple web pages and combine into a single WQI dataset.
 Each web page fetched represents data for one station.

-Finally, we will create a map for the most recent year of data available.
+Data files will be cached to save time when re-running the code.

-Note: Data files will be cached to save time when re-running the code.
+Finally, we will create a map for 2013 to compare with maps made from data files obtained from data.wa.gov.

 ## Setup